 Have you ever noticed how a simple flick of a switch can instantly light up a room?
 Or how your phone charges when you plug it into the wall?
-Behind these everyday marvels lies a fundamental principle of electricity: the flow of electrons through conductors.
+In practice, behind these everyday marvels lies a fundamental principle of electricity: the flow of electrons through conductors.
 A conductor acts as a highway for electrical current, allowing it to travel with minimal resistance.
 But what exactly makes a material a good conductor, and how does this concept underpin the technologies we rely on daily?

 Main Subheading

 The ability of a material to conduct electricity is quantified by its conductivity, often denoted by the Greek letter sigma (σ).
 Conductivity is the inverse of resistivity (ρ), which measures a material's opposition to the flow of electric current.
 Materials with high conductivity and low resistivity are excellent conductors, making them ideal for use in electrical wires, circuits, and other applications where efficient current flow is essential.
-Conversely, materials with low conductivity and high resistivity are called insulators, which are used to prevent current from flowing where it is not wanted.
-The distinction between conductors and insulators is not always absolute, however.
+Even so, conversely, materials with low conductivity and high resistivity are called insulators, which are used to prevent current from flowing where it is not wanted.
+So the distinction between conductors and insulators is not always absolute, however.
 Some materials, called semiconductors, have conductivity between that of conductors and insulators, and their conductivity can be controlled by external factors like temperature or voltage.
 This property makes semiconductors essential for modern electronics.

 Comprehensive Overview